Winnie the Pooh: Blood and Honey

 There’s been much speculation around the budget of the film - varying wildly from £15k to $1M.
 I know for a fact that generally all their films thus far have been made for around £5,000 (~$6,000).
 Yes, a minuscule amount.
 And usually filmed in just 6 days.

-Scott Jeffreys - via his 3 production companies - has a deal with ITN [and other distributors] where the latter buy the movies for about $15-20k, while Scott and any other producers take a chunk off the top.
+Scott Jeffreys - via his 3 or 4 production companies - has a deal with ITN where the latter buy the movies for about $15-20k, while Scott and any other producers take a chunk off the top.
 The crew get paid a small amount up front, and the actors (apparently) work on a deferred basis, embracing the fact that Scott plasters their images all over Socials.

 “Like a Bear Out of Hell…”